-Return on common equity - Adjusted after-tax income excluding AOCI adjusted for the cumulative unrealized gains and losses related to Fortitude Re funds withheld assets and DTA (Adjusted return on common equity) is used to show the rate of return on common shareholders' equity.
-We believe this measure is useful to investors because it eliminates items that can fluctuate significantly from period to period, including changes in fair value (1) of AIG's available for sale securities portfolio, (2) of market risk benefits attributable to our own credit risk and (3) due to discount rates used to measure traditional and limited payment long-duration insurance contracts, foreign currency translation adjustments and U.S. tax attribute deferred tax assets.
+Return on equity - Adjusted after-tax income excluding Investments AOCI, DTA and AIG's ownership interest in Corebridge (Core operating return on equity) is used to show the rate of return on common shareholders' equity excluding Investments AOCI, DTA and AIG's ownership interest in Corebridge.
+We believe this measure is useful to investors because it eliminates fair value of investments that can fluctuate significantly from period to period including due to changes in fair value (1) market conditions.
+We also exclude only the portion of AIG's available for sale securities portfolio, (2) of market risk benefits attributable to our own credit risk and (3) due to discount rates used to measure traditional and limited payment long-duration insurance contracts, foreign currency translation adjustments and U.S. tax attribute deferred tax assets.
 This measure also eliminates the asymmetrical impact resulting from changes in fair value of our available for sale securities portfolio wherein there is largely no offsetting impact for certain related insurance liabilities.
 In addition, we adjust for the cumulative unrealized gains and losses related to Fortitude Re funds withheld assets since these fair value movements are economically transferred to Fortitude Re.
-We exclude deferred tax assets representing U.S. tax attributes related to net operating loss carryforwards and foreign tax credits as they have not yet been utilized.
+We exclude deferred tax assets DTA representing U.S. tax attributes related to net operating loss carryforwards NOLs and foreign tax credits as they CAMTCs and FTCs that have not yet been utilized.
 Amounts for interim periods are estimates based on projections of full-year attribute utilization.
-As net operating loss carryforwards and foreign tax credits are utilized, the portion of the DTA utilized is included in Adjusted return on common equity.
-Adjusted return on common equity is derived by dividing actual or annualized adjusted after-tax income attributable to AIG common shareholders by average Adjusted common shareholders' equity.
+As net operating loss carryforwards NOLs, CAMTCs and foreign tax credits FTCs are utilized, the portion of the DTA utilized is included.
+We exclude AIG's ownership interest in Adjusted Corebridge since it is not a core long-term investment for AIG.
+This metric will provide greater insight as to the underlying profitability of our property and casualty business.
+Core operating return on common equity.
+Adjusted return on common equity is derived by dividing actual or, for interim periods, annualized adjusted after-tax income attributable to AIG common shareholders by average Adjusted common AIG core operating shareholders' equity.